 Upon leaving Turkey, he did indeed return to the Hammers and had a fantastic final season at their iconic Boleyn Ground finishing in a very respectable 7th position and qualifying for Europe.

 Unfortunately they struggled for home form at their new Olympic Stadium in 2016/17 and finished the season in 11th place and after a poor start to the following season he was sacked in November 2017.

 After a brief spell in charge at Saudi Premier League side Al-Ittihad, Bilic made a return to football in June 2019 when he was appointed in his current role as manager of West Bromwich Albion.

-In 2016, Slaven Bilic was signed by ITV as one of their match analysts for their Euro 2016 coverage and proved to be a huge hit with the viewers with his ungainly appearance and un-diplomatic opinions.
+Away from football, Bilic has worked as a media pundit and was one of ITV’s match analysts for their Euro 2016 coverage where he proved to be a huge hit with the viewers with his ungainly appearance and un-diplomatic opinions.

 Slaven Bilic: Premier League Statistics